oracle-quickstart/oci-nginx/README.md

 folder_path_for_ssl_cert_files | The folder path on nginx server which for saving the ssl cert files ssl_cert_file_path | The path of the ssl cert file ssl_cert_key_file_path | The path of the ssl cert private key file

-## Contributing

-This project is open source.
-Oracle appreciates any contributions that are made by the open source community.

-## License

-This SDK and sample is dual licensed under the Universal Permissive License 1.0 and the Apache License 2.0.
-Licensed under the Universal Permissive License 1.0 or Apache License 2.0.

-See [LICENSE](LICENSE.txt) for more details.